Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields: extension of the effective Hamiltonian

-In HSG, the bandgap of GaAs could have been renormalized through Fr\"ohlich interaction~\cite{frohlich1950xx} that is modified by the strong THz field.
-It has long been known that an electron moving in a polar crystal can be dressed with optical phonons to form a new quasiparticle, the polaron, which exhibits an energy dispersion different from that of a bare electron~\cite{lee1952motion}.
-In a preliminary study by using a quasi-one-dimensional two-band model, it was shown that, by considering the quantum kinetics of electron-hole coherences and correlations between electron-hole pairs and phonons, the effective electron-phonon interaction can be modified by a strong THz field, leading to energy shifts and dephasing rates that depends on the strength of the THz field~\cite{renbao2002electron}.
-Consider HSG from a generic electron-phonon system with two parabolic conduction and valence bands.
-Following a similar approach, using the Markovian and second-order Born approximations, we show that, at low temperature with negligible phonon occupations, phonon emission under a linearly polarized THz field ${\bf E}_{\rm THz}(t)=\hat{x}F_{\rm THz}\cos(\omega_{\rm THz}t)$ can modify the dynamics of the interband polarization through the following quantity:
+Another possibility is that the bandgap of GaAs in HSG may be enlarged through Fr\"ohlich interaction~\cite{frohlich1950xx} that is modulated by the strong THz field.
+It has long been known that an electron moving in a polar crystal can be dressed with optical phonons to form a polaron, a quasiparticle exhibiting an energy dispersion different from that of a bare electron~\cite{lee1952motion}.
+In the presence of a sufficiently strong electric field, acceleration of electrons in a scattering event can become non-negligible~\cite{haug2008quantum}, and therefore the polaronic effects may be modified.
+In a preliminary study of electron-phonon scattering in an intense THz field, by considering the quantum kinetics of electron-hole coherences and correlations between electron-hole pairs and phonons, it was shown in a quasi-one-dimensional two-band model that the dephasing of electron-hole pairs due to Fr\"ohlich interaction between electrons and LO phonons can be strongly modulated by a THz field with a strength on the order of 10 kV/cm~\cite{renbao2002electron}.
+In this study, it was also shown that modulation of electron-phonon interactions by an intense THz field can lead to renormalization of the electron-hole energy.

+To investigate how the electron-hole energy of GaAs in HSG can be renormalized through electron-phonon interactions under the strong THz field, we consider a generic electron-phonon system interacting with classical electromagnetic fields.
+Following Ref.~\cite{renbao2002electron}, we derive a closed set of quantum-kinetic equations truncated at the lowest-order correlations between electron-hole pairs and phonons (see Appendix~\ref{APP:frolich_thz} for the equations).
+Based on this general quantum-kinetic analysis, we examine HSG from a generic electron-phonon system with a single conduction band and a single valence band, which are associated with negligible Berry curvature and a constant dipole moment.
+Under the Markovian and second-order Born approximations, we find that, at low temperatures, where phonon occupations are negligible, phonon emission under a linearly polarized THz field ${\bf E}_{\rm THz}(t)=\hat{x}F_{\rm THz}\cos(\omega_{\rm THz}t)$ can lead to modification of the dynamics of the interband polarization through the following quantity: